AdobeDocs/workfront.en/help/quicksilver/documents/managing-documents/manage-document-versions.md

 Keep the following in mind when you consider deleting a document version:

 * Only one version can be deleted at a time.
-If a version is deleted, this action appears in the `Updates` on the document .
+If a version is deleted, this action appears in the **Updates** on the document .
 * If you upload a new version after deleting a version, the new version receives the next sequential number.
 For example, if there are 3 versions of a document and you delete version 3, the next document uploaded will be version 4.
 * System updates and comments made on a version are retained in Workfront after the version is deleted.

   <!--
-  Deleting a document version in Workfront does not delete the Proof version.
+  <li data-mc-conditions="QuicksilverOrClassic.Draft mode">Deleting a document version in Workfront does not delete the Proof version.&nbsp;</li>
   -->

 To delete a document version:

-1. Go to the project, task, or issue that contains the document, then select `Documents`.Find the document you need.
+1. Go to the project, task, or issue that contains the document, then select **Documents**.Find the document you need.
-1. In the Version area in the Summary, click the version, then click `Delete` in the drop-down list that appears.
-The `Delete` option is visible only if there are at least two versions.
+1. In the **Version** area in the Summary, click the version, then click **Delete** in the drop-down list that appears.
+The **Delete** option is visible only if there are at least two versions.

    If the document is linked to an outside source, that link is deleted and the document is no longer accessible through Workfront.